britannic/Adblock/README.md

     - Installer includes these new options:
     - Non-essential functions have been pruned, command line switches reduced to:
 ---
-* v3.3.2: What is new:
+### v3.3.2: What is new:
-- Non-essential functions have been pruned, command line switches reduced to:
+- Non-essential functions have been removed
+    - Command line switches reduced to:

             /config/scripts/update-dnsmasq.pl -h
             usage: update-dnsmasq.pl <options>